robolectric/robolectric/index.html.md

 We welcome contributions.
 Please [fork](http://github.com/pivotal/robolectric) and submit pull requests.
 Don't forget to include tests!

+## Sample Project

+Look at the sample project at: https://github.com/pivotal/robolectricsample to see how fast and easy it can be to test drive the development of Android applications.0

 #### Robolectric's current maintainers are:

 * [Christian Williams](http://github.com/Xian), Pivotal Labs